eNMS-automation/eNMS/docs/inventory/pools.rst

 Pools
 ============

-Pools allows to create groups of objects.
+Pools allow the user to create groups of objects.
 They can be used to filter the view, but also to target an automation task to a specific subset of devices.
-A pool is defined as a combination of values (or regular expressions) for the properties of an object.
+A pool is defined as a combination of values (or regular expressions) for the properties of an object (in the inventory).

-If the properties of an object matches **all** pool properties, the object will belong to the pool.
+If the properties of an inventory object matches **all** pool properties, the object will belong to the pool.

 Pools can be created in :guilabel:`inventory/pool_management`.